 Spotify (SPOT) Gains But Lags Market: What You Should Know

-Heading into today, shares of the music-streaming service operator had lost 11.07% over the past month, lagging the Business Services sector's loss of 2.11% and the S&P 500's loss of 3.29% in that time.
+Coming into today, shares of the music-streaming service operator had lost 13.25% in the past month.
+In that same time, the Business Services sector lost 4.04%, while the S&P 500 lost 4.08%.

 Wall Street will be looking for positivity from SPOT as it approaches its next earnings report date.
-On that day, SPOT is projected to report earnings of -$0.67 per share, which would represent a year-over-year decline of 263.41%.
+In that report, analysts expect SPOT to post earnings of -$0.67 per share.
+This would mark a year-over-year decline of 263.41%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.34 billion, up 18.85% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$3.66 per share and revenue of $9.28 billion.
 These totals would mark changes of -218.26% and +22.01%, respectively, from last year.

 Any recent changes to analyst estimates for SPOT should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 2.36% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 2.36% lower within the past month.
 SPOT currently has a Zacks Rank of #4 (Sell).

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 162, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 164, putting it in the bottom 36% of all 250+ industries.

 Click to get this free report